Help students make a difference in their world with these ideas and free printables.

-Use these resources for helping others in the classroom.
+Use these resources for helping students see how they can make a difference.
 Students can make a plan to help others across the world with these freebies.

 We think using The Starfish Story can be a wonderful team building idea at the beginning of the year to help teach this concept.
 Working together towards a bigger goal can help your students to feel a sense of community.
 One version of this tale that can be printed and read aloud to your class can be found here: The Starfish Story

-Another idea to get students thinking about what they could do to make a difference in our world is to have them write on and color this Make a Difference Star and then display their ideas on a bulletin board.
+Another idea to get students thinking about what they could do to make a difference in our world is to have them write on and color this Difference Star (click title to download) and then display their ideas on a bulletin board.

-Or you might choose to start smaller by encouraging children to think about how they can make a difference in the classroom first.
+Or you might choose to start smaller by encouraging children to think about how they begin in the classroom.
 Throughout the year you can have your students’ ideas expand to the school, city and even the world.
-To encourage children to write more about their thoughts, we have also included an I Can Make a Difference printable booklet where children can share their feelings and thoughts.